rscherrer/simarray/README.md

 * `update_value.py`: a routine to change the value of a given parameter in a parameter file
 * `param1.txt`, `param2.txt`, `param3.txt`: example lists of parameter values for each parameter of interest
 * `parameters.txt`: the template parameter file for the simulation program

+## About

+This program was tested on Ubuntu 20.04 LTS (but might work on other platforms) and relies on Python 3 being installed (tested with version 3.8.10).